 Tele-Law means the use of communications and information technology for the delivery of legal information and advice.
 This e-interaction between lawyers and people would be through the video-conferencing infrastructure available at the CSCs.

-The concept of Tele-Law is to facilitate delivery of legal advice through a panel of lawyers stationed at the state Legal Services Authorities (SALSA) and CSC.
-The project initiates to connect citizens with lawyers through video conferencing facilities by the Para-Legal Volunteers stationed at identified 75,000 panchayat.
+The concept of Tele-Law is to facilitate delivery of legal advice through a panel of lawyers stationed at the front office of Legal Services Authorities and CSC.
+The project initiates to connect citizens with panel lawyers through video conferencing/telephone facilities by the Village Level Entrepreneur identified in 2,50,000 gram panchayat.

 Preferably women para legal volunteers to be identified and empowered.
 They would be engaged in CSCs for enabling access to legal aid for rural citizens.